fxhash/fxhash-package/packages/fxhash-cli/README.md

 ### `fxhash build [options]`

 Creates a bundled version the artwork.
+The output file will be called `upload.zip` and can be uploaded as it is on fxhash.xyz.

 #### Options

-`--minify` Enable minification when creating the bundle
-`--noZip` Disable the zip file creation
-`--srcPath` The path to the source of the project.
+`--minify` Enable minification when creating the bundle.
+Default: `false` `--noZip` Disable the zip file creation.
+Default: `false` `--srcPath` The path to the source of the project.
 This is just relevant for ejected projects that actually have a nested structure.
 Default: `/src`